Nickhill28/NickHill28/README.md

 ### Hi there 👋

 - ⚡ Fun fact: ...
-"Nikhil" means 'Whole' and "Gupta" stands for 'Beginning Here'.
+      - "Nikhil" means 'Whole' and "Gupta" stands for 'Beginning Here'.
-  So, in a Nutshell Nikhil Gupta account ✨"Beginning of the Whole".✨
+      - So, in a Nutshell Nikhil Gupta account ✨"Beginning of the Whole".✨

 - 📫 How to reach me: ...  +91 UP70

 - 🌱 I’m currently learning ...
-To built an asset out of me to be benificial for the Whole including me.
+To built an asset out of me being benificial for the Whole and me.